Click on any section to explore

 Florida uses "time-sharing" instead of "visitation" because it reflects equal parenting status rather than implying one parent is primary and the other merely "visits."

-Important 2023 Change: Florida now has a legal presumption that time-sharing will be equal.
+Florida now has a legal presumption that time-sharing will be equal.
 This means the law presumes children should spend equal overnights with each parent.
-Overcoming this presumption to have a majority of time requires meeting a higher legal burden.
+Overcoming this presumption requires meeting a higher legal burden.

 The Parenting Plan

-This is the legally binding document - either reached by agreement or court order - that addresses:
+This is the legally binding document that addresses:

 • Parental responsibility structure